Nick Richards NBA Preview vs. the Wizards

 Wizards 2022-23 Defensive Insights

-- The Wizards were ranked 17th in the league defensively last year, giving up 114.4 points per game.
+- On defense the Wizards allowed 114.4 points per contest last year, 17th in the league.

-- The Wizards conceded 43 rebounds on average last year, 12th in the league.
+- In terms of rebounds, the Wizards were 12th in the NBA last season, giving up 43 per game.

-- In terms of assists, the Wizards were ranked seventh in the league defensively last season, conceding 24.8 per game.
+- The Wizards were the seventh-ranked team in the NBA in assists conceded per game last year, at 24.8.

-- On defense, the Wizards conceded 12 made three-pointers per game last season, ninth in the NBA.
+- Defensively, the Wizards allowed 12 made three-pointers per contest last year, ninth in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!